niHonkage/DocsLearning/en/guides/agent/README.md

 ### How to Get Started

-* Start by building a workflow from scratch or use system templates to help you get started.
+* Start by building a agent from scratch or use system templates to help you get started.
 * Get familiar with basic operations, including creating nodes on the canvas, connecting and configuring nodes, debugging workflows, and viewing run history.
-* Save and publish a workflow.
+* Save and publish a agent.
-* Run the published application or call the workflow through an API.
+* Run the published application or call the agent through an API.